Red Desert® Clay

 - Bacteria resistant to antibiotics

-I have been eating this clay daily now for 12 years, and brushing my teeth after flossing as it binds to unfriendly bacteria in the gum line (my dental pockets disappeared).
+I have been eating this clay daily now for 13 years, and brushing my teeth after flossing as it binds to unfriendly bacteria in the gum line (my dental pockets disappeared over time).

-I use it externally for facials, any kind of skin rash, bug bites or stings and also apply the clay mud to unhealthy skin spots that appear here and there - although this is not to replace your dermatologist.
+I use it externally for facials, bug bites or stings and also apply the clay mud to unhealthy skin spots that appear here and there - although this is not to replace your dermatologist.

 Due Note: Red Desert clay is quite effective at removing toxins and can bind to some medications.
-If you are taking medications, ask your pharmacist or doctor if you feel there might be contradictions.
+If you are taking medications of any kind, ask your pharmacist or doctor if you feel there might be contradictions.
 The book entitled THE CLAY CURE suggests taking medications 2 to 3 hours away from eating clay.
 However, if one is taking time release meds for example, then hypothetically the clay could contradict.

 The Reason More Toxins Stick to Red Desert® Clay